xerofun/pandata/README.md

 Again, this only happens for some users and I can't do anything about it.
 If it affects you, I'm sorry :(

+Another thing that can be tried is to go into Pandora profile and view your likes.
+I went from having 1/560 to having 510/560 available.
+Perhaps there was a feature tweak on Pandoras side that keeps this out of the cache that is exposed through the external facing services.

 [1]: http://blog.pandora.com/2006/02/02/pandora_21_rss
 [2]: http://rubydoc.info/gems/pandata/frames